leohinterlang/argFace/README.md

 ### Operands

-Anything in the usage text that is not an option is an operand.
+Anything in the usage text that is not an option or option argument is an operand.
 Variable operands are surrounded by angle brackets.
 Literal operands are plain text.

     <file> (variable operand)
     match  (literal operand)